ingv-oe-dev/daterep-manual/README.md

 This report represents an User Manual to operate on **DataRep** Open Access Repository.

-**DataRep** is an Open Access Repository based on [Zenodo Repository] software, customized for needs of National Institute for Geophysics and Volcanology - Etneo Observatory Department.
+**DataRep** is an Open Access Repository based on [InvenioRDM](https://inveniordm.docs.cern.ch/) software, customized for needs of National Institute for Geophysics and Volcanology - Etneo Observatory Department.